Internet Archive Book Images [No restrictions], via Wikimedia Commons

 The Saloon (Est. 1861) | San Francisco

-Don the Beachcomber opened the first American tiki bar in Los Angeles in 1934, but it closed in 1985.
-The Tonga Hut is the oldest tiki bar in California.
-Tiki was hip from the 1930s through the 1960s, but out of style from the 1970s through 2000, but the Tonga held on tight and stood the test of time.
+Don the Beachcomber opened America’s first tiki bar in Los Angeles in 1934, but it closed in 1985.
+Tonga Hut, which opened in 1958, is now California’s oldest surviving tiki bar.
+Tiki culture boomed from the 1930s through the 1960s, fell out of fashion for several decades, then came roaring back.
+Tonga Hut simply held on through all of it.

 Colorado